Bill Bruton: Personal life

 Bruton was a graduate of Parker High School in Birmingham, Alabama, and served in the Army from 1944 through 1947.

 He was a spokesman for Tareyton cigarettes in the 1960s.

 In 1991, Bruton was inducted into the Delaware Sports Museum and Hall of Fame.

 According to a Delaware State Police report, Bruton suffered a heart attack while driving his car in Marshallton, Delaware, near his home in Wilmington on December 5, 1995.
-Apparently, Bruton's car veered off the road and hit a pole; after which he was pronounced dead at a local hospital.
+Bruton's car veered off the road and hit a pole; after which he was pronounced dead at a local hospital.
 He was 70.